 Doping Authority Netherlands is an active member of iNADO.
 Doping Authority Netherlands also participated in (and contributed to) a range of iNADO activities that went ahead despite the impact that the corona pandemic also had on iNADO’s work.

 Doping Authority Netherlands is developing educational materials for the Dutch Caribbean.
 Work is proceeding on printed material, e-learning and videos.
-The printed material was completed in 2021.
+The printed materials and videos were completed in 2022.